BREATHING BIOFEEDBACK. PROPER BREATHING PATTERN

 Diaphragmatic breathing activates the parasympathetic nervous system, promoting relaxation, and is a very effective therapeutic tool for panic attacks, anxiety, problems falling asleep, logo-neurosis, asthma, etc.

-How to develop diaphragmatic breathing?
+How do you develop diaphragmatic breathing?

 Diaphragmatic Breathing Benefits